NBT Bank Stadium

-Mets baseball
+Syracuse baseball

 The stadium is home to the Syracuse Mets, the Triple-A affiliate of the New York Mets.
 The field's outfield dimensions are 330 ft to left field, 400 ft to center field, and 330 ft to right field.

 The stadium has an official seating capacity of 10,815 people.
 In addition to regular seating, the stadium also offers luxury suites and a banquet room.
 The luxury suites are available in three different sized configurations and all include indoor and outdoor seating options as well as optional stadium-provided catering.
 The stadium's banquet room is named after former baseball player Hank Sauer who was with the then Syracuse Chiefs in the 1940s prior to going on to excel in the Major Leagues into the late 1950s and eventually have his number retired by the team.
 The room is near the right field foul pole and is available to rent year-round.

 Seating is broken down into the following: 280 in the 20 luxury suites, 3,000 in the 300 (upper) level, and 7,791 in the lower level.

 From its opening through the 2007 season, the stadium's playing surface was AstroTurf, mainly due to the team's then-affiliation with the Toronto Blue Jays who used the artificial surface in their ballpark.
 However, after the 2007 season, the Astro Turf was removed and replaced with natural grass.
+It was the last major sports stadium in North America to feature first generation artificial turf.

 A record for baseball attendance was set May 7, 2010, when 14,098 people came to the park for Stephen Strasburg's Triple-A debut.

 On March 20, 2012, the Syracuse Chiefs announced a new videoboard would be installed by the time the Chiefs took on the Durham Bulls on May 7, 2012.
 The screen measures 30' X 55' (LED HD display), making it one of the largest video boards in the minor leagues.
 The stadium's PA system also was upgraded.

 On July 2, 2019, a $25 million renovation was approved by Onondaga County lawmakers.
 A 25-year lease with the Mets was also approved.

+On September 14, 2023, the Savannah Bananas sold out the stadium with their fruit-centric version of baseball, losing to the Party Animals in 8 innings (due to the 2 hour max game length rule).